Tukorea-IDA/Papers/README.md

 # Scheduling

  * A Reinforcement Learning Approach to Robust Scheduling of Semiconductor Manufacturing Facilities, 2020, IEEE TRANSACTIONS ON AUTOMATION SCIENCE AND ENGINEERING

+ * A Generation and Repair Approach to Scheduling Semiconductor Packaging Facilities Using Case-Based Reasoning, 2023, IEEE Access